Phil Volk: Awards

 In 2007, Paul Revere and the Raiders were inducted into the Oregon Music Hall of Fame.
 Former Raiders Volk and Mark Lindsay were on hand for the induction ceremony and performed a medley of Raider hits at the show put on for the ceremony.

 Personal life

 Volk married singer Tina Mason, whom he met on the set of Where the Action Is, on June 25, 1967.

-They had four children: Christian, Kelly, Brian & Jessica & resided in Las Vegas, Nevada.
+They had four children, Christian, Kelly, Brian, and Jessica, and resided in Las Vegas, Nevada.

-He & his wife were baptized as members of the Jehovah's Witnesses on July 17, 1970.
+He and his wife were baptized as members of the Jehovah's Witnesses on July 17, 1970.

-Tina Mason passed away on June 21, 2021 after 55 years together.
-Volk remarried to a woman called Yvonne on December 16 2022.
+Tina Mason died on June 21, 2021, after 55 years together.
+Volk remarried to a woman named Yvonne on December 16, 2022.

 Volk's uncle, character actor Jack Wagner, had a recurring role on The Adventures of Ozzie and Harriet as, "Jack, The Soda Jerk".